Statistical Inference on Tree Swallow Migrations with Random Forests

-Table \ref{tab:tabthree} summarizes the test statistics and p-values obtained from the tests in each region.
-These local tests for the significance of \texttt{max\_temp\_anomaly} suggest that the anomaly plays a substantial role in predicting occurrence in testing locations 2-5, with a damped effect in location 1 and no effect in location 6.
+Table \ref{tab:tabfour} summarizes the test statistics and p-values obtained from the tests in each region.
+These local tests for the significance of \texttt{max\_temp\_anomaly} suggest that the anomaly is predictive of occurrence in testing locations 2-5, with less significance in location 1 and no significance in location 6.
 These suggest a transition zone within BCR30 between testing locations 1 \& 6 where \texttt{max\_temp\_anomaly} is important in predicting occurrence.
 North of this zone, temperatures may be too cold to allow insect activity in the fall and south of this zone, temperatures may be warm enough to allow insect activity year round.
-That is, we hypothesize that local temperature fluctuations in these areas may not be substantial enough to affect insect and therefore Tree Swallow occurrence.
-Recall that \texttt{DoY} was included as a covariate in each training set in these tests.
-Thus, these results suggest that not only is maximum daily temperature important for predicting occurrence, but that its influence is more than a mere seasonal effect.